arctic-fire-development/dapper-hw/README-pcDuino3-installation.md

 6.  copy over the upstart script
     - `sudo cp dapper-gcs.conf /etc/init/`
     - `sudo start dapper-gcs`
+7.  copy the script.bin into the boot directory
+    - this turns off many coponents not used and enables a few we need like UART2
+    - determine where the boot partition is mounted
+        - `sudo mount`
+        - look for something like this:
+        - `/dev/mmcblk0p1 on /media/5E9E-BDAB type vfat`
+    - `sudo cd script.bin /media/5E9E-BDAB/`
+    - `sudo reboot`

 ### Backup and Restore SD Card with OS X